JakeTrevor/talks/qpl-survey/qpl-survey.md

 ### Reversibility

+- A result of the unitary property of quantum gates
-- All quantum operations (apart from measurement) need to be reversible.
+- All quantum operations (apart from measurement) are reversible.
+	- any construction is also therefore reversible.
 - Often we want to take a classical function and generate a quantum implementation (called a 'quantum oracle').

 -> Reversibility makes this a fraction more challenging.